Clerical clothing: Lutheranism

 Lutheran clerical clothing varies depending on locality and denomination.
-The clerical clothing of Lutheran priests and bishops often mirrors that of Catholic clergy; cassock or clerical shirt and a detachable clerical collar.
+The clerical clothing of Lutheran pastors and bishops often mirrors that of Catholic clergy: clerical shirt and a detachable clerical collar.

 In Scandinavia, but also in Germany, Lutheran bishops usually wear a pectoral cross.
 Danish clergy will wear a black cassock, as in Anglican and Catholic traditions, but with a distinctive ruff.
-Pastors in the old hanseatic towns of Hamburg and Lübeck may also wear ruff ("Halskrause" in German).
+Pastors in the old Hanseatic towns of Hamburg and Lübeck may also wear ruff ("Halskrause" in German).
 The ruff is a large collar, stiffly starched, worn over the top of a full clerical collar.
 Until the 1980s, this used to be the custom in Norway also, and was a relic of the period when Denmark-Norway had shared a common monarchy (1384-1814).
 In Sweden, a distinctive form of frock coat (called kaftan) was worn by the clergy, and is still seen on formal occasions when it is worn with a stand-up collar and short bands.
 German pastors usually wear a black gown with two white preaching tabs when conducting services.
 For non-liturgical events, they wear ordinary clothing or a clerical shirt and collar.
 For more formal occasions they may wear a black Lutherrock, a form of frock coat.

+In the U.S., Lutheran clergy often a clerical color with a buttoned-down shirt (various colors) is worn with dress slacks or a skirt.